Are you plus size and pregnant or planning for a plus size pregnancy? You've found the right spot!

 When will I start to look pregnant?

-I wish I could answer this question for you, but the reality is, it’s different for everyone.
+We wish we could answer this question for you, but the reality is that it’s different for everyone and every pregnancy.

-Some plus size people start showing early in pregnancy (especially if this isn’t their first pregnancy) while others have bellies that may never “pop”.
+Some people start showing early in pregnancy (especially if this isn’t their first pregnancy), while others have bellies that may never “pop.”

-It’s important to know that even if you don’t show as early or as much as you wish you would – your body is still growing life within you, and that’s amazing!
+It’s important to know that even if you don’t show as early or as much as you wish, your body is still growing life within you, and that’s amazing!

 Where can I see images of pregnant people my size?